 Through the CT Cancer Patient Assistance Program, CCF is able to help Connecticut families requesting assistance through referrals from oncology social workers from hospitals, cancer treatment centers and hospices throughout the state.
 For the past 33 years, CCF has quietly granted over $6.1 million to more than 7,000 Connecticut families dealing with the financial hardship that often follows a cancer diagnosis.
 In addition, the Foundation has donated over $2.2 million to support ongoing cancer research at Memorial Sloan Kettering Cancer Center.

 To enhance fundraising efforts, CCF has developed a Fine Art Program.
-The art contributions, like its 31 year Sports Program will help fund more CT cancer patients and their families and introduce a new audience to CCF’s fundraising initiatives.
+The art contributions will also help fund more aid to CT cancer patients and their families and introduce a new audience to CCF’s fundraising initiatives.

 CONNECTICUT CANCER FOUNDATION (CCF) was founded in 1987 by Connecticut native John C. Ellis, a former catcher for the New York Yankees, who played Major League Baseball for thirteen years.
 John lost a sister, a brother, and a sister-in -law to lymphoma.
 He is a survivor of Hodgkin’s lymphoma that was diagnosed before John reached 40.
 Fortunately, John survived and CCF was born, with the idea of raising funds through sports with the help of sports celebrities.
 CCF has been operating for 33 years under the guidance of John’s wife, Jane G. Ellis, President and Executive Director of CCF.